madd3rz/DS-Lab/LAB01/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to the LAB01.
+Here is a guideline to help you get started with Java RMI.

 ## Folder Structure